Omar4869/HomeLab/MiniProjects/WordPress xmlrpc.php access detection/README.md

 # Environment Setup

 The initial step was to configure the WordPress instance on an Ubuntu machine (192.168.7.10).
-The docker container was made using the YML file included in this folder.
+The docker container was made using docker-compose.yml.
 It also ensures that the Docker container is only exposed to our internal network.

 This set up allowes us to interact with the Docker container from the Kali Linux host (192.168.1.129).